open/close all folders

 - Blood Knight: Likes fighting and killing more than anything else.
 In fact, they might be about all Montaron likes.

 - Cloudcuckoolander's Minder: He keeps Xzar from going utterly insane, despite being fairly unhinged himself.
 Without him, Xzar completely loses it.
 A strange case, however, in that Montaron is so absurdly bloodthirsty that without Xzar to lead their Zhentarim cell, it's doubtful he could go long enough without killing someone to accomplish much of anything.
 Basically, if Xzar is Ax Crazy, then Montaron is Ax Crazy.

 - Crutch Character: If you play as a rogue or a wizard, Montaron will most likely be the only member of your party who can actually take a hit or properly engage in melee combat until you reach the Friendly Arm Inn.
 Most players will because of that recommend that you take him and Xzar along just to better your chances of surviving a wolf attack or a xvart ambush, because Xzar and Imoen... can't.

-- Dropped a Bridge on Him: As it turns out.
+- Dropped a Bridge on Him: In Shadows Of Amn, as it turns out.

 - Hobbits: As mentioned above, a deliberately atypical one.

 - Ineffectual Death Threats: He is rather open about his intention to murder Xzar and/or Charname (and possibly the rest of the party).
 Unless you command him to do just that, he never goes through with it.

 - He can turn on Xzar, though, if <charname>'s charisma is too low.
 He will also start a fight with Khalid, sometimes as soon as Khalid is recruited into the party.

 - Informal Eulogy: If Xzar dies:"And the mad wizard falls!...
 Saves me the trouble."

 - Murder Is the Best Solution: Oh yes.